hxlnt/nobadmemories.com/src/render/posts/hanging-posters-with-clothespins.html.md

 With this method, there's no adhesive on the poster itself.
 You also have a lot of leeway in repositioning the poster to get it nice and straight without having to reposition the clothespins.
 And, of course, the clothespins are reusable!

-And as a bonus, you can also use clothespins at the bottom of a poster to temporarily weigh it down and straighten it out.
+As a bonus, you can also use clothespins at the bottom of a poster to temporarily weigh it down and straighten it out.

 ![Weighing down poster](https://hxlntblob.blob.core.windows.net/nbm/weight.gif)